EA Sports College Football: Bill Walsh College Football

+Bill Walsh College Football '95

 Bill Walsh College Football '95 was the second installment of the college football franchise and the first to have a year.

 The game featured 36 Division I-A teams, a windowless passing mode, customizable seasons from one to sixteen weeks, and complete statistical tracking throughout the season.
 Players could choose either a playoff system or bowl games with fictional names: Maple Bowl, Palm Bowl, Pecan Bowl, and Redwood Bowl.

 Bill Walsh College Football 95 also provided 36 new plays and formations including the Wishbone, Veer, Tee Offense, and 4-4 D.

 College Football USA 96

 The series was renamed College Football USA 96, and was the first version to feature all (108 at the time) Division l-A teams.
 It was also the first in the series to feature real bowl games (Orange, Sugar, Fiesta, and Rose).
 Players could play an entire 11-game season (or shorter if desired) before advancing to one of the bowl games.